Prophylaxis (D1110), Scaling with Moderate/Severe Gingival Inflammation (D4346)

-For patients who have no active attachment loss (healthy periodontium or gingivitis) you will treatment plan a prophy.
-A prophylaxis is defined as the removal of plaque, calculus, and stains from the exposed and unexposed surfaces of the teeth by scaling and polishing as a preventive measure for the control of local irritational factors (Glossary of Periodontal Terms; 4th Edition, 2001).
+D1110: Preventive or therapeutic procedure for removal of plaque, calculus, and stain from the exposed and unexposed surfaces of the teeth by scaling and polishing as a preventative measure for the control of local irritants (Glossary of Periodontal Terms; 4th Edition, 2001).